bugbiteme/inference-server-demo/RHELAI.md

 INFO:     Application startup complete.
 ```

-*Note*: You can experiment with other Red Hat validated models found on [huggingface.co/RedHatAI](https://huggingface.co/RedHatAI), but you may need a larger instance. `RedHatAI/Llama-3.2-1B-Instruct-FP8` is an LLM which will run on this instance without overconsuming GPU resources.
+*Note*: You can experiment with other Red Hat-validated models found on [huggingface.co/RedHatAI](https://huggingface.co/RedHatAI), but you may need a larger instance. `RedHatAI/Llama-3.2-1B-Instruct-FP8` is an LLM that will run on this instance without overconsuming GPU resources.

 4. While running you can open up another terminal to monitor GPU utilization by running the command `nvtop`